FiatAccompli/Civ6Mods/SettingsManager/README.md

 ## For Users

 Mod Settings Manager adds a fairly standard looking "options" pinwheel to the "toolbar" above the minimap.
-When clicked this will bring up the settings popup that allows you to change all settings declared by other mods.
-When you have changed the settings use the "Confirm" button at the bottom to lock in the changes (if you press ESC or the back button at the upper right) the changes will be reverted.

 ![Access Button](Documentation/SettingsManagerAccessButton.jpg)

+When clicked this will bring up the settings popup that allows you to change all settings declared by mods that use this framework.

 ![Example Settings](Documentation/SettingsManagerExamplePage.jpg)

+When you have changed the settings use the "Confirm" button at the bottom to lock in the changes (pressing ESC or the back button at the upper right will be revert changes).

-### Saving settings as the default for all games.
+### Saving settings as the default for all games

 To make the current settings the default for all games, click the "Show Saveable Config" button at the bottom left of the settings popup.
 Follow the in-game instructions.